HumanCellAtlas/dcp-community/rfcs/text/0000-roadmaps+planning.md

 #### Timebox for Planning and Execution

-All timeboxes are noted as business days.
-Business days are included regardless of national holidays.

-Overlapping timeboxes denote concurrent work.

-Timeboxes with a range of days indicate that the work MAY be completed at any point during the time box, but MUST be completed no later than the final day of the time box.
+Work MAY be completed at any point during the timeboxes below but MUST be completed no later than the final day of the timebox.

-Day 1 in the Release planning timeline begins in the third Week of the third Milestone of the current Release.
+Release planning begins in the third Week of the third Milestone of the current Release.
 For example Q4 planning begins in Q3M3W3 and continues into Q4M1.
 To reiterate, Planning continues into Milestone 1 of a Release as needed.

 * Prerequisite: Product Roadmap
-* Prerequisite: Optional Technical Objectives RFC
+* Prerequisite: Technical Objectives RFC
+* Previous Release Milestone 3 Week 3: [Clarifying the Next Release](#clarifying-the-next-release)
-* Day 1: Clarifying the Next Release
+* Next Release Milestone 1 Week 1: [Sketching the Release](#sketching-the-release)
-* Day 1-15: Sketching the Release
-* Day 1-20: Creating the Engineering Plan
+* Next Release Milestone 1 Week 2: [Creating the Engineering Plan](#creating-the-engineering-plan)

 #### Clarifying the Next Release
 [Clarifying the Next Release]:#clarifying-the-next-release